When is Endeavour season seven on TV?

 Who stars in Endeavour season seven?

-Nothing has been confirmed yet, but it’s almost certain that we’ll see the return of Shaun Evans (Silk) as Morse and Roger Allam (Game of Thrones, The Thick of It) as acting Detective Chief Inspector Fred Thursday.
+Nothing has been confirmed yet, but we’ll certainly see the return of Shaun Evans (Silk) as Morse and Roger Allam (Game of Thrones, The Thick of It) as acting Detective Chief Inspector Fred Thursday.

 Is there a trailer for Endeavour season seven?